5 Ratings

 Nepal Visa Information

-All foreign citizen requires a Nepal visa to enter Nepal except Indian Citizen, While you are entering Nepal you can get an on-arrival visa at the border and international airports.
+All foreign citizen requires a Nepal visa to enter Nepal except Indian Citizens, While you are entering Nepal you can get an on-arrival visa at the border and international airports.
 Tourists can get a visa for 15, 30, and 90 days.

 On-Arrival Tourist Visa Fee for Tourists to Enter Nepal